spryker/spryker-docs/docs/marketplace/user/merchant-portal-user-guides/202108.0/dashboard/managing-merchants-performance-data.md

 #### On Marketplace

-The total number of offers that are available on the Storefront, that is,  all of the orders that:
+The total number of offers that are available on the Storefront, that is,  all of the orders that meet the following criteria:

 * Have no validity dates or **Valid From & Valid To** includes today's date.
 * Are online.